top of page

 STRATEGIC OUTLOOK

-From soil to shelf, the Smart GFVC Policy Centre advances Africa’s transition into a sovereign, integrated industrial economy, aligning local supply chains, policy systems, and production capabilities within a unified continental framework.
+From soil to shelf to Regeneration, the Smart GFVC Policy Centre advances Africa’s transition into a sovereign, integrated industrial economy, aligning local supply chains, policy systems, and production capabilities within a unified continental framework.